TrevorJA/Pywr_DRB_documentation/_sources/Overview/Model/pywr_drb_overview.md

 Pywr-DRB is an integrated water resource model of the Delaware River Basin (DRB) designed to assist in water resource decision making within the basin.

-The model is build using [Pywr](https://pywr.github.io/pywr/index.html), a opensource Python package for constructing resource allocation models from {cite:p}`tomlinson2020water`.
+The model is build using [Pywr](https://pywr.github.io/pywr/index.html), a opensource Python package for constructing resource allocation models.

 ## Model Goals